UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ## Steps to take
-Skip this if you have done the
+Skip this section if you have done the
-[Fast and recommended way to install Ricgraph for a single user](#fast-and-recommended-way-to-install-ricgraph-for-a-single-user).
+[Fast and recommended way to install Ricgraph for a single user](#fast-and-recommended-way-to-install-ricgraph-for-a-single-user) and there were no errors.

 1. Install your graph database backend (choose one of these):
     * [Install and start Neo4j Community
-      Edition](ricgraph_backend_neo4j.md#install-and-start-neo4j-community-edition)
+      Edition](ricgraph_backend_neo4j.md#install-and-start-neo4j-community-edition) (recommended, only possible if you are able to change to user *root*).
    * [Install Neo4j Desktop](ricgraph_backend_neo4j.md#install-neo4j-desktop)
-     (recommended, since it includes Bloom).
      Optional: [Install the Bloom
      configuration](ricgraph_backend_neo4j.md#install-bloom-configuration-for-neo4j-desktop-optional).
    * [Install and start Memgraph](ricgraph_backend_memgraph.md#install-and-start-memgraph).